UsamaAshraf/nextjs-quiz/README.md

 - Catering for different types of questions.
 Programmed for two.

-- Consider persisting state across page refreshes - questions, answers and timer.
+- Consider persisting state across page refreshes using localStorage - questions, answers and timer.
 Chose not to for simplcity's sake.

 - Considered adding time tracking for individual questions, but couldn't really pin down how that would work; a user can edit their answer to a question any time and does not necessarily have to submit answers in order.